MacDue/Mank-Spec/spec/expressions.md

 #### Closures/captures

 A lambda can form a closure if it captures its variables/values from its surrounding (lexical) environment.
-Values are captured [by value](#type-storage) (in contrary to by reference), though existing references in the outer scope can be captured (though it's possible for this to lead to dangling references if the lambda is returned from a function).
+Values are captured [by value](#type-storage) (contrary to by reference), though existing references in the outer scope can be captured (though this can lead to dangling references if the lambda is returned from a function).

 The environment of a lambda with captures is heap-allocated and lives as long as the lambda.